marionettejs/backbone.marionette/docs/marionette.regionmanager.md

 var region = rm.get("foo");
 ```

-## RegionManager.get
+## RegionManager.getAll

 Get all the regions from the region manager.
 Returns an object literal with named regions
 as attributes.

 ```js